Updated: Sep 7

 They manage your fund strategy in a way that optimizes your tax liability.
 The Tax Loss Harvesting approach swaps similar funds at the appropriate time.
 This approach purposefully reduces your tax liability and improves your after-tax yield.

 Could you do this yourself?
-Yes, but it would take a decent amount of a) technical understanding, b) self-discipline to overcome the fear-based psychology mentioned earlier, and c) the desire to regularly balance trade mutual funds and ETFs.
+Yes, but it would take a decent amount of a) technical understanding, b) self-discipline to overcome the fear-based psychology mentioned earlier and c) the desire to regularly balance trade mutual funds and ETFs.
 Also, there is a risk that you miss a key trade or otherwise become occupied with other pressing matters.
 It would be really great if there was a lower-cost way to automate the PFAs "3 key things" at a lower cost and without those annoying minimum investment requirements.
 Well, you are in luck!
 There is another solution.
 That is called a Robo-advisor.

 In our article Budgeting like a stoic, we discuss how Robo-advisors work and we reference Robo-advisor companies we have previously used.
 In this article, we focus on the Robo-advisor's much higher long-term value in the context of the Stoic’s Arbitrage.
-The Robo-advisor has higher long-term value because their costs are significantly lower.
+The Robo-advisor has a higher long-term value because its costs are significantly lower.
 The PFA cost can be 1.25% of assets, whereas the Robo-advisor cost is around .25%.
-A 1% difference may not seem like very much, but as we will show below, it can be worth many $millions over your life.
-The problem is, people do not really think in terms of percentages or naturally understand the time value of money.
+A 1% difference may not seem like very much, but as we will show below, it may be worth many $millions over your life.
+The problem is that people do not really think in terms of percentages or naturally understand the time value of money.
 Our brain has no way to ground 1% as a meaningful number plus the exponential functions associated with the time value of money are not naturally intuitive.
 But this is where the Stoic's Arbitrage thinking comes into play.
 It is important to educate yourself and take actions to impact the long-term.
 This could mean projecting decades in the future to your retirement or even multi-generationally.

 Let's use an example, let's say you are like Liam from our article They kept asking about what I wanted to do with my life, but what if I don't know?
 Liam is in his 20s and recently graduated from college.
 He is ok with some career uncertainty and works for a company in a high-growth industry.
 Also, Liam was able to graduate with little or no college debt.
 After he sets aside money in his company 401(k), he still has some money left over to invest in a taxable account.
 Liam is consistent and able to increase his taxable account distribution every year.
 Also, he periodically makes and maintains a few bigger annual increases.